jhonfe64/car2/README.md

 type nodemon index to run the server

-### Type on your browser http://localhost:3000 to visualize the project
+### Type on your browser http://localhost:3000 to visualize the project.

 ### Use the following information to try the project